Amsterdam-Centrum

 Amsterdam-Centrum is the inner-most borough and historical city centre of Amsterdam, Netherlands, containing the majority of the city's landmarks.
 Established in 2002, Amsterdam-Centrum was the last area in the city to be granted the status of self-governing borough.
-The borough is only 8.04 km2 large and covers the old innercity and the UNESCO-listed Amsterdam canal belt.
+The borough is 8.04 km2 and covers the UNESCO-listed Amsterdam canal belt.
 In 2013, the borough had approximately 85,000 inhabitants, who on average had the second-highest income per household in the city (after Amsterdam-Zuid) and one of the highest in the country.